timzwiebel/linux/config/ssh/README.md

 > **your own** public SSH keys.
 >
 > Therefore, it's probably not very useful for anyone else to use any files from
-> this `config/ssh` directory.
-However, it might be helpful as a template for
+> this `config/ssh/` directory.
+However, some files might be helpful as
-> your own SSH configuration.
+> templates for your own SSH configuration.

 ```shell
 ln -s "${TIMZWIEBEL_LINUX}/config/ssh" ~/.ssh